canterburycitycouncil/digital-form-builder/docs/designer/client.md

 ## Designer page

 The designer page is the main page of the client package.
-This page is used as the actual form builder page.
-The form is displayed in a graphical interface,
+This page template is where the actual form building takes place.
+Once a form has been chosen from the landing page, the form scheme is parsed to display the form's pages with a list of components on the page.
+For more information about how this page functions, please got to the [designer page section.](/digital-form-builder/designer/client/designer.html)

 ## Error pages

+The error pages are used for displaying an error if the server returns one.
+For example, if there is an issue validating the form an error page will

 ## Landing page